 A few years ago, like many of us, I had often dreamt of starting up a small business I can call my own.
-As you may notice, I never liked the idea of working for someone else.
-The fruits of my labor never benefited me nor the people I cared the most.
+Like many, I never liked the idea of working for someone else.
+The fruits of my labor never fully benefited me nor the people I cared the most.
 So I thought it might be better for me to start considering setting my own shop.

 Business Startup Plan